AlexanderBertrandLab/gsl1infSensorSelection/Readme.md

 # Group-sparse Sensor Selection for GEVD problems

-This repository contains a MATLAB implementation of the group-sparse sensor selection method for GEVD problems described in [TODO INSERT LINK TO PAPER].
+This repository contains a MATLAB implementation of the group-sparse sensor selection method for GEVD problems described in [[1]](https://arxiv.org/abs/2105.13667).

 ## Requirements
 This package requires [CVX](http://cvxr.com/cvx/).